loverajoel/theproductindex/docs/introduction-to-product-management.md

 ## Types of Product Managers

-A common way to classify Product Managers is stakeholders relationship.
+A common way to classify Product Managers is their relationship with *stakeholders*.
 Stakeholders are the people that have input on the product.

-The different types are:

 ### Internal Product Manager